PhalenH/brunch-bites/README.md

 ## Description

 Brunch Bites is a react application designed to make life easier for anyone who enjoys or goes to brunch.
+Brunch Bites is a new way to explore and discover the best breakfast/brunch restaurants in your area!
+With a quick search for your city, you will find all the nearby restaurants that serve breakfast and brunch, along with their name, rating, price point, address, and the yelp link.
+You then have the option to add a restaurant to a list of places you want to visit or a list of places you have already visited.

 ## User-Story: